dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 ...
 ```

-Once you saved the file, it should be automatically update the `index.html` and reflect on the browser.
+Once you save the file, it will be automatically update the `index.html` and refresh the page on the browser.

 That's it!
 You now have a local development setup for MJML framework and can start building your email template.
 I hope this was helpful and please don't forget to share.
 I'll be doing another blog soon where I'll build an email template using MJML with this local development setup.
 So stay tuned!